 In the series of experiments evaluating the impact of LTCC on the cell membrane by the application of high K+ solution, both CQ and Cin exhibited a statistically significant vasorelaxant activity (Tabs 2 and 3).
 The effect of CQ was found to be more pronounced than that of the Cin, as visible in the experiments with PE-induced contractions (Fig. 3).
 From the lowest applied concentration, CQ produced a significant vasorelaxant activity, however, its effects were less pronounced than in the case of the PE-induced contractions model (Tab.
 2).
-On the other hand, Cin produced a significant vasodilatatory effect starting from 10^{-5} M, but likewise CQ, did not reach the effects observed in the case when contractions were evoked by PE (Fig. 3).
+On the other hand, Cin produced a significant to be affected by the presence of IP3R antagonist xestospongin C (0.5 μ M) (Tab.
+3) since the percentage of relaxation was almost identical to the observed activity of Cin without antagonist (Fig. 3).